Lakatrazz/Fusion-Lists/README.md

 For someone to be globally banned, verifiable hard evidence needs to be provided by multiple sources.
 One source will not constitute a ban.

+If you would like to report someone, [submit a ban report here.](https://docs.google.com/forms/d/e/1FAIpQLScGK73O2jhOQOXtfHFahOrMZeuVfjYlKbdDPupaifjLGG_QMA/viewform?usp=sharing&ouid=101387100992631090035)

+If you are banned and would like to appeal, [submit an appeal here.](https://docs.google.com/forms/d/e/1FAIpQLSfqgBtc-EOxNvrtQIPJaC4W1xsrhVqe6DbxuSpvwicQBg_JMQ/viewform?usp=sharing&ouid=101387100992631090035)

 You can view the general Fusion rules [here](RULES.md).

 ## Profanity List